 6th Sept 2018 - The Queen's Lift-off UK publication

 28th Aug 2018 - Goodnight, Mr Panda Publishes in the USA

 10th July 2018 - Steve to headline Scholarshare Children's Book Festival

 15th June 2018 - Release of Mr Panda's Colours and Mr Panda's Feelings

 From making hats to 'baking' doughnuts, teachers from the UK to Australia have invented fun lesson plans and creative activities based on my books.
 I have dedicated much of this website to sharing their fantastic lesson ideas.
 I have indicated a recommended age group next to each lesson based on my experience from school events, but you can tailor them for just about any age group.
 These ideas might also be useful for librarians and booksellers, too!

 As Patron of Swindon Libraries Children's Reading Services I regularly meet with my local librarians to brainstorm fun and creative ways to help encourage children to engage with their local library.
 In 2017, I held two art contests across all 15 libraries.
 I am currently planning more with Swindon Libraries.
 Above is the children's library card I recently designed for Swindon Borough.
 I will post upcoming events in due course.

 View the latest art competition here ›

 When I Grow Up

-A disabled boy teaches his pet dragon, Zibbo, how to laugh, sing, fly, and swing.
+A boy teaches his pet dragon, Zibbo, how to laugh, sing, fly, and swing.
 They are good, bad, happy and sad together.
 They are just like everyone else.
-This is the premise for the book I'm working on.
+This is the premise for Amazing, a book I'm working on.
 I'm incredibly passionate about this one because I feel there isn't enough 'incidental inclusion' in picture books.
 The story was inspired by my time working as a Special Needs Support Worker.
-Book title to be confirmed.